Non-Stock Item (NSI)

 Gross profit in the current month will be higher.

-This timing difference means your Stock Turnover Report might not align with the Income Statement, since costs were recorded in different months.
+This timing difference means your Stock Turnover Report might not align with the Income Statement.

 Cost Price Usage